sut-ai/notes/notebooks/advanced_heuristics/index.md

 [References](https://github.com/mmdrez4/notes/blob/master/notebooks/advanced_heuristics/index.md#references)

 ## Introduction
 Heuristics are methods for solving problems in a fast way.
 Actually It's about using a practical method that doesn’t necessarily need to be perfect!
 Heuristic methods speed up the process of reaching a satisfactory solution.
-Moreover Advanced Heuristics are creating a sequence of heuristics to detect complex malware and detecting then solving the problems.
-In this lecture note first we review some prerequisites then we will mention some approaches to make heuristics more efficient!
+In this lecture we review some prerequisites then we present a couple of approaches and Heuristics, which seeked to be flawless, but the space and time complexity of these algorithms is not sufficient.
+So we try to improve the Heuristics to eliminate the recent obstacles and make our heuristics more efficient. we call these methods advanced heuristics!

-## Body
+We'll show how to detect complex problems then solving them by advanced heuristics and compare them with the previous methods.

 ### Distance
 First we review some basic definitions: